 - The water pump should be turned off before feeding or the pellets may disperse widely

 - Pellet size is too small for larger fish to see or eat easily, and might be ignored instead

 You can get these Aqueon pellets from 4oz. to 25oz. bags with medium pellets around 2-4mm in size.
 Other sizes of pellets are sometimes available from mini to large.
 Their formula is a good base cichlid food that’s appropriate for most types of cichlids.
 This food is intended mainly for top-feeding fish and it holds good levels of basic nutrition to use as a general cichlid food.

 There are no artificial colors added to these pellets.
 Pigmented ingredients in the formula, like chili powder and marigold powder, help to naturally enhance colors in your fish.
 Protein is derived from fish meal, dried krill, squid meal, and other plant-based sources.
-Aqueon’s cichlid pellets have a good balance of essential vitamins and other nutrients along with the protein.
-Krill and squid are considered as premium fish food ingredients for nutrition.
+Aqueon’s cichlid pellets have a good balance of essential vitamins and other nutrients along with protein.
+Krill and squid are considered premium fish food ingredients for nutrition.

 When you drop the pellets into the water, they float well for a few minutes.
-They’re designed as slow-sinking pellets to give fish optimal time to eat what they want.
+They’re designed as slow-sinking pellets to give the fish optimal time to eat what they want.
 It’s easy to find the balance of food needed when they stick higher in the water.
 If you’re overfeeding your fish, pellets may be ignored at the top and will sink down to reach the floor of the tank.
 Any pellets that reach to bottom may still be eaten by your fish as the day goes on, or a bottom feeder can take care of them instead.

 3. NewLife Spectrum Cichlid Formula

 - 1mm size is great for smaller fish, easily eaten in one bite

 - The formula helps give cichlids more vibrant colors with continued use

 - Great nutrient mix for most cichlids, especially African cichlids